laorent/doh-cf-workers2/README.md

+# 🚀 Cloudflare Encrypted DNS Worker Setup Guide 🚀

-Disclaimer
+## ⚠ Disclaimer ⚠

-This project is an open source project that aims to build a DNS over HTTPS (DoH) forwarding service using Cloudflare's Worker functionality.
+🔹 **This project is an open-source initiative designed to build a DNS over HTTPS (DoH) forwarding service using Cloudflare's Worker functionality.**

-The purpose of this project is to promote network privacy and security, and provide users with more secure and privacy-protected DNS resolution services.
-However, users of this project are subject to the following disclaimers:
+🔹 **The goal is to enhance network privacy and security, providing users with a more secure and privacy-protected DNS resolution service.**

+📌 However, users must acknowledge the following disclaimers:

-1.This project is for technical research and personal use only, and shall not be used for any purpose that violates laws and regulations or infringes on the rights and interests of others.
+1️⃣ **This project is strictly for technical research and personal use.** It must not be used for any activities that violate laws, regulations, or infringe on others' rights.

-2.This project uses Cloudflare's Worker functionality as infrastructure, but is not officially maintained or endorsed by Cloudflare, and Cloudflare is not responsible for any damages caused by this project.
+2️⃣ **This project utilizes Cloudflare's Worker functionality as infrastructure but is NOT officially maintained or endorsed by Cloudflare.** Cloudflare bears no responsibility for any damages caused by its use.

-3.the authors and contributors to this project are not responsible for any losses or problems resulting from the use of this project, including but not limited to data loss, service interruptions, network security issues, etc.
+3️⃣ **The authors and contributors disclaim liability for any issues arising from this project,** including but not limited to:
+   - Data loss
+   - Service interruptions
+   - Network security vulnerabilities

-4.Any individual or organization should comply with the Internet-related laws and regulations when using this project and take full responsibility for their own actions.
+4️⃣ **Users must comply with all applicable internet-related laws and regulations** and take full responsibility for their actions.

-5.If any person or organization uses this project to harm Cloudflare's interests or violates its terms of service, it has nothing to do with the authors and contributors of this project, and all legal responsibilities shall be borne by the perpetrators themselves.
+5️⃣ **If any individual or organization misuses this project to harm Cloudflare’s interests or violate its terms of service,** the authors and contributors bear no responsibility.
+All legal liabilities rest solely on the perpetrators.

-Users are requested to read and understand the above disclaimer carefully before using this program, and if there is no objection, they are deemed to agree to and comply with all the provisions of this statement.
+📢 **Users should carefully read and understand this disclaimer before using the project.
+By proceeding, you agree to abide by all its provisions.**

+---

-User Guide: Creating an Encrypted DNS Worker on Cloudflare
+# 📖 User Guide: Creating an Encrypted DNS Worker on Cloudflare

-Step 1: Create a Worker on Cloudflare
+## 1️⃣ Create a Worker on Cloudflare

-Log in to your Cloudflare account and go to the Dashboard.
-Select Workers from the navigation bar at the top of the Dashboard.
-Click on the Create a Worker button.
+✅ **Log in** to your Cloudflare account and go to the Dashboard.

-Step 2: Copy the code from doh-cf-worker.js to the Worker Open the project on GitHub and locate the doh-cf-worker.js file.
-Copy all the code from the file (Ctrl+C or Command+C).
-Go back to the Cloudflare Worker editor and paste the code into the code editor (Ctrl+V or Command+V).
-After ensuring the code is correct, click Save and Deploy to save and deploy the Worker.

-Step 3: Bind a Custom Domain In the Cloudflare Worker editor, click on the Route tab.
-In the Route section of the Route Configuration page, click Add Route.
-Enter your custom domain, for example, example.com.
-In the Route field, enter /dns-query so that requests will be sent to the Worker's /dns-query path.
-Click Save to save the settings.
-Using Encrypted DNS: Open the settings menu in your browser and navigate to the DNS settings.
-Enter your custom domain and /dns-query path, for example, example.com/dns-query.
-After saving the settings, your browser will use the encrypted DNS service provided by Cloudflare Worker.
-If you need further assistance or encounter any issues, please contact the Cloudflare support team or refer to the Cloudflare documentation.
+✅ **Select** `Workers` from the navigation bar at the top.
+✅ **Click** on `Create a Worker` to start setting up your Worker.

+---

+## 2️⃣ Copy the DoH Worker Code

+✅ **Open** the project on GitHub and locate the `doh-cf-worker.js` file.
+✅ **Copy** all the code from the file (`Ctrl+C` or `Command+C`).
+✅ **Return** to the Cloudflare Worker editor and **paste** the code (`Ctrl+V` or `Command+V`).
+✅ **Click** `Save and Deploy` to finalize deployment.

+📌 **If you find this project helpful, please consider giving it a ⭐ on GitHub to support further development!**

+---

+## 3️⃣ Bind a Custom Domain

+✅ **In the Cloudflare Worker editor**, navigate to the `Route` tab.
+✅ **Click** `Add Route` in the Route section.
+✅ **Enter** your custom domain (e.g., `example.com`).
+✅ **Specify** the `/dns-query` path so that requests will be directed to `example.com/dns-query`.
+✅ **Click** `Save` to apply the settings.

+---

+## 🌐 Using Encrypted DNS

+✅ **Open** your browser settings and navigate to the DNS settings.
+✅ **Enter** your custom domain with the `/dns-query` path (e.g., `example.com/dns-query`).
+✅ **Save** the settings, and your browser will start using the encrypted DNS service provided by your Cloudflare Worker.

+---

+📢 **For further assistance or troubleshooting, refer to the Cloudflare documentation or contact their support team.** 🚀

+📌 **Remember to ⭐ Star the project on GitHub if you find it useful!**